 Do you have a sinking suspicion that your lover is cheating on you?
-Do you have a business partner may not be completely honest with you when it comes to running your business?
+Do you have a business partner who may not be completely honest with you when it comes to running your business?
 Sometimes you have to hire a private investigator to find out.

 There are over 41,000 private investigators that are solving crimes and answering the unknown for the clients.
 Not all private investigators are capable of doing the job.
 You have to do your homework before hiring a private investigator to handle your most personal problems.

-Follow these five steps to find a P.I. that will get the job done
+Five steps to find a P.I. that will get the job done

 1. Make Sure They’re Qualified

 Before approaching a private investigator, you need to make sure that they are legal and capable of doing the job.
 A private investigator needs to be licensed and insured to work.
-Ask to see the physical copy of their private investigator license.
+Ask to see the physical copy of their private investigator’s license.

 2. Experience and History